shravanbishnoi/SEIR/README.md

 # Search Engine and Information Retrieval Course
-"Explore my Search Engine and Information Retrieval course repository!
+Explore my Search Engine and Information Retrieval course repository!
 Dive into assignments reinforcing theory and projects applying practical skills.
-Contribute and collaborate to enhance this learning hub. 🚀 #InformationRetrieval #SearchEngine"
+Contribute and collaborate to enhance this learning hub.
+🚀 #InformationRetrieval #SearchEngine

 This repository is organized to showcase my work throughout the course, and it will be regularly updated with new assignments and projects.